-The Best Mattress of 2021Updated on January 27, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress of 2021Updated on March 9, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Finding the perfect mattress can be a slog.

-Our team at Sleep Help has removed the headache by selecting our favorite mattresses of the year.
+Our team at BestMattresses.com has removed the headache by selecting our favorite beds of the year.
 No matter whether you’re just getting started or almost ready to make a purchase, you can use our list of top picks to help guide you towards the sleep you deserve.

 Nectar – The Best Overall Mattress

 The Nectar is a standout mattress thanks to two layers of memory foam that make up its comfort system.
 The topmost memory foam layer is 1 inch thick and quilted into the cover.
 This is a fast-recovery foam for more resilience than traditional memory foam.
 The second layer consists of 3 inches of gel-infused memory foam that delivers the hug that memory foam enthusiasts love while resisting heat buildup.

 Supporting the memory foam is a layer of Nectar’s Adaptive Hi Core foam and a high-density polyfoam base that prevent excessive sink.
 The Nectar has a medium firm feel (6) and comes with a 365-night sleep trial to let you fully test this bed out in your own home.

 The Layla is a reversible mattress with a medium soft (4) feel on one side and a firm (7) feel on the other.
 Both sides feature comfort layers of memory foam, and the softer surface has an additional foam layer for added cushioning.
 The shared support core is made from high-density polyfoam, and the Layla’s cover – composed of a soft polyester blend – can be unzipped and removed for dry cleaning.